 From this point forward, Lisa began pursuing her passion for personal history by helping others share their life stories through art and writing.
 Since 2001, she has been teaching and managing creative arts programs at domestic violence shelters, schools, and community non-profits in Portland, Oregon.
 Through this work, Lisa recognized that giving people an opportunity to tell their stories has the power to transform their lives.
 They are better able to understand their past, gain confidence in their ability to address their present circumstances, and begin to envision their future.
 Motivated by the realization that participants of all ages and from different walks of life found strength and inspiration in the process, Lisa launched Family Heirloom Arts in 2006.

 In 2009 Lisa released her first book of original work entitled Emergence, which is a collection of poetry and art inspired by her own life stories.
-In 2014, inspired by the birth of her son Julius two years earlier, Lisa launched the Art of Motherhood program as a way to provide a creative and reflective space for new mothers to connect with themselves and other moms in a supportive and inspiring environment.
-Lisa is currently working on creating the Art of Motherhood Anthology, which will bring together art and writing created by mother-artists from around the country exploring themes central to the early years of motherhood.
+In 2014, inspired by the birth of her son Julius two years earlier, Lisa launched the Art of Motherhood program as a way to provide a creative and reflective space for mothers of young children to connect with themselves and other moms in a supportive and inspiring environment.

 Lisa currently lives in Portland, Oregon with her husband Lewis and their son Julius in a little cottage surrounded by a lush Pacific Northwest garden.
 She loves to spend time with her family on both the East and West coast, exploring, making art and telling stories.
 Whenever she gets the chance you can find Lisa out on a hike, swimming in a river or taking a long walk on the beach.
 In her free time she writes poetry, drinks tea, and daydreams of her next adventure.